remix-run/remix/docs/api/remix.md

 #### `<Form encType>`

-Defaults to `application/x-www-urlencoded`, which is also the only supported value right now.
+Defaults to `application/x-www-urlencoded`.
+You can specify `multipart/form-data` for form uploads.

 #### `<Form replace>`